ssfsx17/ffpnp/Jobs/JobDetails/Scholar.md

 ### Scholastic Lore T1

+Miasma (2 AP) (single) - Intellect * Level * 0.5 magical poison damage, and attempt to cause Poison status.

 Physick (2 AP) (single) - Restores Intellect * Level * 0.5 HP.
 Against undead, it is a magical attack with non-elemental damage.
 Outside of combat, this allows full restoration of one target's HP during a long rest.

 Study (single) - Acts as the White Magic spell Libra.

 ### Scholastic Lore T2

-Resurrection (4 AP) (single) - Revives a downed ally with 10% HP.
-Against undead, it attempts to cause Stun status (2).
+Resurrection (4 AP) (single) - Acts as the White Magic spell Raise.

 Sublimation (self-only) - Lose an amount of HP equal to your experience level * 100, in order to regain an amount of MP equal to your experience level * 10.